- In Primeval Days, the buttock was the primary sexual attraction, not the breast (It all goes back to the caveman!).

 Q: So bootylicious is here to stay?

 Bloomstone: Absolutely!
-We want to change the way women get dressed in the morning: first, their Booty Pop™ panties, and then their jeans!
-Booty Pop™ panties make women and their jeans happy!
+We want to change the way women get dressed in the morning: first, their Booty Pop™ panties, and then their jeans, skirts, dresses and shorts.
+Booty Pop™ panties make women and all theirclothes happy!

 Q: What can we look forward to with future Booty Pop™ products?